codefellows/seattle-201n5/class-02-intro_js_html_css--arrays/lab/README.md

 - Name this repo about-me and clone it to the root level of your `~/CF/201` directory on your computer.
 - Add an `index.html` file, a `style.css` file, and an `app.js` file to your repo, and get them wired together.
 - HTML, CSS, and JavaScript are cleanly written with correct indentation and syntax.
-- Using a total of four JavaScript `prompt` or `confirm` statements along the lines of our class demo on Monday, have a user answer four questions.
+- Using a total of four JavaScript `prompt` statements along the lines of our class demo in class01, have a user answer four questions.
 - In the HTML portion of the file, place the four questions within a series of \<p> tags so that they are listed on the screen.
 - The questions in the guessing game must require yes/no answers, and user input must accept either y/n or yes/no responses, with either .toUpperCase() or .toLowerCase() used to validate the user input.
-- Useful and descriptive console.log messages are well written and correctly displaying to the browser console for each question of the guessing game.
 - Add, Commit, Push process is being followed; evident in GitHub that commits are made regularly, and with good commit messages.

 ### Supporting Information